-Without such procedures, there is an increased risk of overdue balances either not having proper follow-up action taken or having been previously resolved and no longer needing to be designated as overdue in the Overdue Case Account reports.
+Without a regular review of overdue case balances, there is an increased risk that such balances may either not have proper follow-up action taken or have been previously resolved and should no longer be considered overdue.

-We recommend the County Court implement an ongoing, timely review of its Overdue Case Account reports to ensure the timely collection and/or resolution of the overdue balances listed therein.
+We recommend the County Court implement an ongoing, timely review of its Overdue Case Account reports to ensure the timely collection and/or resolution of overdue balances.